 - The proposed project must meet all eligibility conditions described in the Call Text. - The Turkish and Maltese applicants shall need to form a project consortium and prepare a joint scientific project proposal.
-Unilateral project applications shall not be accepted. - Proposals must directly address the aim of the Call and need to clearly align with at least one of the three priority areas of PRIMA (i.e., Water Management, Farming Systems and Agro-food value chains). - Proposals should be novel and not correspond with on-going or completed projects funded by other instruments, programmes or projects. - Proposals should strive to be balanced between the two countries with respect to the volume of work and activities and in terms of funding.
+Unilateral project applications shall not be accepted. - Proposals must directly address the aim of the Call and need to clearly align with at least one of the three priority areas of PRIMA (i.e., Water Management, Farming Systems and Agro-food value chains). - Proposals should strive to be balanced between the two countries with respect to the volume of work and activities and in terms of funding. - Each collaborating side must have one Principal Investigator (PI), representing the proposal consortium for each country.
+The PI from each country shall assume the role of Lead Applicant and will be responsible to submit the Joint Application Form to the Managing Authority of his/her country.
+In addition, the Malta-based Lead Applicant must submit a National Administrative Form and Annexes to MCST on behalf of the local consortium.
+Malta-based project partners may choose to submit their own annexes directly to MCST.

-- Each collaborating side must have one Principal Investigator (PI), representing the proposal consortium for each country.
-The PI from each country shall be responsible to submit the joint application form to the Managing Authority of his/her country. - Based on the respective bilateral agreement between TÜBİTAK and MCST, each party will cover the costs of their own national applicants. - While submitting the application form, the costs which are requested for the scope of the project must be stated in detail and justified.
+- Based on the respective bilateral agreement between TÜBİTAK and MCST, each party will cover the costs of their own national applicants. - While submitting the application form, the costs which are requested for the scope of the project must be stated in detail and justified.
 In case of any exchange of researcher/s to be made within the scope of the projects, the sending party must meet all the travel expenses. - Each National Applicant shall need to consult with the National Rules for Participation imposed by the corresponding Managing Authority.
 Applications which are found to be ineligible by one of the Managing Authorities will automatically render the whole proposal ineligible. - Only proposals that have a signed cooperation and IP agreement amongst the consortium partners will be considered. - Applicants are eligible to submit more than one proposal under the Call.
 However, for proposals that have the same PI, and in the event that both are chosen for funding, only one of the projects will proceed to be funded. - Proposals need to be written electronically and in English. - The eligibility of each applicant shall be verified with respect to the national criteria published in these National Rules for Participation. - Funding under this joint initiative is made available on the basis that an Applicant does not benefit from any other grant or financial incentive in respect to the expenses related to the execution of the project.